TripleLLL9/TARCOW/README.md

 # The Amazing Rainbow Cow of Wisdom!

 A fortune-telling rainbow cow is waiting for you in your terminal...
-Why not pay a visit?
+Why not pay him a visit?

 # Dependencies

 _fortune_

 _cowsay_

 _lolcat_

 # Run